nacimgoura/instagram-profilecrawl/README.md

 npm install -g windows-build-tools npm install -g instagram-profilecrawl
 ```

-**Important** : Even if it is possible to use different browser, I advise
-to use chrome because I realized this application on chrome.
-I tested on firefox and it works well too.
-I encountered a problem with phantomjs, it doesn't manage to recover
-the number of posts which blocks for the rest of the program.
-I am currently working on solving these problems, but I accept any help.

 The information will be saved in a JSON-File same profile {username}.json.
 Exemple of data :